 Researchers know most about orgasm in terms of the changes that happen in the body that we can see and feel.
 We have M&J to thank for a lot of this knowledge!
 When observing couples coming to orgasm in a research setting, M&J measured things like their heart rate, blood pressure, breathing during an orgasm, and muscle tension.

 We now understand many things about how the body changes before and during orgasm.
 The vagina widens and lengthens.
 There are contractions in the muscles of the pelvis, in the uterus, and in the rectum.
 Blood flows to the tissues in the vagina and to the clitoris.
-These organs actually fill with blood, which explains why our genitals swell and redden when aroused.
-In the vagina, the blood rushing in helps to create additional moisture on the surface of the skin.
-This partially explains “wetness” in the vagina.
-These are all expected reactions for most people, but there are also expected variations, like in the context of menopause, which can make achieving orgasm more difficult.
+These organs actually fill with blood when we are aroused, which explains why our genitals swell and redden.
+In the vagina, the blood rushing in also helps to create additional moisture on the surface of the skin of the vagina.
+This partially explains the sensation of “wetness.”
+These are the expected signs of arousal for most people, but there are also expected variations, like in the context of menopause, which can make achieving orgasm more difficult.